 When we use a paging scheme, we have no external fragmentation but wemay have internal fragmentation

-- paging is a memory-management scheme that permits a process's physical address space to be non-contiguous in physical memory
+paging is a memory-management scheme that permits a process's physical address space to be non-contiguous in physical memory

-- With paging physical memory is broken into fixed-sized blocks called frames and logical memory is broken into blocks of the same size called pages
+With paging physical memory is broken into fixed-sized blocks called frames and logical memory is broken into blocks of the same size called pages

-- When a process is to be executed, its pages are loaded into any available memory frames from their source, which can be secondary storage which at the same time is usually divided into fixed-sized blocks
+When a process is to be executed, its pages are loaded into any available memory frames from their source, which can be secondary storage which at the same time is usually divided into fixed-sized blocks

 page and frame size is defined by the OS but depends on the HW support (HW usually supports from 4KB to 1GB per page/frame)

 m= number of logical pages

-- Every address generated by the CPU is divided into two parts
+Every address generated by the CPU is divided into two parts

 p): it refers to the index of a page table that is maintaned per-process